BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Lumbering** `PASSIVE`

-If Bombur rolls a natural 6 on a Jump, Climb, Leap or Swim test, he must re-roll the result.
-Additionally, he may not declare Heroic Moves.
+Bombur may not declare Heroic Moves.
+Additionally, if Bombur rolls a natural 6 on a Jump, Climb, Leap or Swim Test, then he must re-roll the result.

 - **Raising Spirits** `ACTIVE`

-Once per turn in his Activation, choose a friendly Thorin's Company model within 3" and roll a D6.
-On a 4+, they regain a lost Will point.
+Once per turn, during his Activation, Bombur can choose a friendly Thorin's Company model within 3" and roll a D6.
+On a 4+, the chosen model regains a single Will Point spent earlier in the battle.

 </div>